marcglasberg/fast_immutable_collections/README.md

 ImmutableCollection.lockConfig();
 ```

-# 8. About the Benchmarks
+# 8. Benchmarks

-Having benchmarks for this project are necessary to justifying its existence.
+Having benchmarks for this project is necessary to justifying its existence.
 The [`benchmark` package][benchmark] demonstrates that FIC immutable collections are similar to even
 its mutable counterparts in many operations.